terrencetec/srcl/README.md

 SRCL control signal goes to SR2 and SRM via the LSC matrix.
 However, SRM has zero gains in DRIVEALIGN, meaning SRCL signal only goes through SR2.

+SRCL is the input of M3_LOCK.
+Output of M3_LOCK is the input of M2_LOCK and the actuation signal of M3.
+Output of M2_LOCK is the input of M1_LOCK and the actuation signal of M2.
+Output of M1_LOCK actuates M1.

 ## Filter configurations:

 **SRCL**